Mom and Dad Save the World

-Mom and Dad Save the World is a 1992 American science fiction comedy film directed by Greg Beeman.
-Jon Lovitz plays Emperor Tod Spengo, who is the cruel, silly, and over-dramatic emperor of the planet named Spengo.
-Teri Garr plays Marge Nelson and Jeffrey Jones plays Dick Nelson, her husband.
-The film also stars Eric Idle and Thalmus Rasulala.
+Mom and Dad Save the World is a 1992 American comedy film directed by Greg Beeman.
+A parody of science fiction films, the film stars Teri Garr and Jeffrey Jones as Marge and Dick Nelson, a married Earth couple who are kidnapped by Tod (Jon Lovitz), the cruel, inept and over-dramatic emperor of Spengo, a "planet of idiots".
+The film also stars Dwier Brown, Kathy Ireland, Thalmus Rasulala, Wallace Shawn and Eric Idle.
 Rasulala died shortly after completing his scenes, and the film is dedicated to his memory.

 Plot

-Emperor Tod Spengo (Jon Lovitz), with General Afir (Thalmus Rasulala) at his side, takes over a small planet at the edge of the galaxy populated entirely by idiots, and renames it after himself.
+Emperor Tod Spengo, with General Afir at his side, takes over a small planet at the edge of the galaxy populated entirely by idiots, and renames it after himself.
 He has all the resources of the planet engaged to create his "Super Death Ray Laser" to destroy Earth, thus making Spengo the greatest planet in the Universe.
-When Spengo peeks at the laser's planned point of impact (a Southern California suburb), he beholds housewife Marge Nelson (Teri Garr) and instantly falls in love.
-Using his Magnobeam (a giant magnet), he kidnaps Marge and her husband Dick (Jeffrey Jones) on their way to their 20th-anniversary weekend, hoping to make Marge his wife.
+When Spengo peeks at the laser's planned point of impact (a Southern California suburb), he beholds housewife Marge Nelson and becomes instantly infatuated with her.
+Using his Magnobeam (a giant magnet), he kidnaps Marge and her husband Dick on their way to their 20th-anniversary weekend, hoping to make Marge his wife.

-Dick and Marge get separated on Spengo: Marge is sent to the lap of luxury, waited on by servants with fish or bulldog heads, while Dick is thrown into a dungeon.
-In his cell, Dick meets the rightful king of Spengo, King Raff (Eric Idle), who gives him plans for his son, called the White Bird, leader of a band of rebels out in the desert.
+Dick and Marge get separated on Spengo, and are waited on by servants with fish or bulldog heads.
+Marge is sent to the lap of luxury, while Dick is thrown into a dungeon.
+In his cell, Dick meets the rightful ruler of Spengo, King Raff, who gives him plans for his son, called the White Bird, leader of a band of rebels out in the desert.
 In the meantime, Spengo finds that his advances towards Marge are failing, so he tries to read Dick's mind in order to discover the secret to her heart before having him executed.
-Upon witnessing Dick's devotion to Marge, Spengo's interrogator, Sibor (Wallace Shawn), has a change of heart and helps Dick escape.
+Upon witnessing Dick's devotion to Marge, Spengo's interrogator, Sibor, has a change of heart and helps Dick escape.
 Despite the stupidity of his captors, Dick is soon discovered and forced down a garbage chute to the sewers, where he encounters a pack of carnivorous mushroom-like creatures called Lub-Lubs and is forced to run for his life.